talla-ui/talla-ui/llms-overview.md

 ## Bindings

-Bindings can be used to update views dynamically, using the value of a public property in the activity or custom view object.
+Bindings can be used to update views dynamically, using the value of a public property in the activity or component.

 Nested properties are resolved using dot notation, e.g. `customer.name`.
 If the object containing the nested property is an `ObservableObject` (i.e. `customer` is an instance of a class that extends `ObservableObject`), the binding updates when the property changes, or when a change event is emitted by the object.
 Otherwise, the binding only updates when the last non-observable object property (`customer`) is changed.